 MEET LIBBY

-An author, public speaker, and lawyer, Libby McNamee loves exploring America’s many historical sites.
+An author, public speaker, lawyer, and Army veteran, Libby McNamee loves exploring America’s many historical sites.
 A Boston native, she graduated from Georgetown University cum laude and Catholic University Law School.
 Libby served as a US Army JAG Officer in Korea, Bosnia, Germany and Washington State.
 She and her book-obsessed husband and son live in Richmond, Virginia.

 Libby is a member of the American Friends of Lafayette, the Lafayette Society, the Montpelier Foundation, the Historic Hopewell Foundation, the American Revolution Round Table of Richmond, the Civil War Round Table of Richmond, James River Writers, SCBWI, and the Virginia State Reading Association in the Richmond Area Reading Chapter.